0nyr/5369S_knowledge_graph/README.md

   * Identify strengths and weaknesses, question the assumptions, criticize the bad decisions in the papers
   * include the important results and conclusions
   * bonus points if you include the content from the papers outside of your assigned papers (such as any follow up works, new results etc)

+typesetting engine "xelatex" or "lualatex" instead of "latex" or "pdflatex"